 All of the staff working for Nikoi except for one staff member are Indonesian including our GM.
-The only full time expatriate staff member is employed as a Guest Relations Manager.
+The only full time expatriate staff members that are employed are as Guest Relations Managers.
 Many of the staff started working for Nikoi during the construction phase and have gone on to learn new skills that have allowed them to work in front of house roles.
 In 2017 Nikoi celebrated its 10 year anniversary with 15 staff who have been employed since 2007.
 Staff work a 5 day week whereas the standard working week in Indonesia is 6 days.
 A savings and loans scheme was established that has seen average savings rates increase to 20% of their salary and at the same time helped staff lower their borrowing costs significantly.
 Both formal and informal training is offered as well as helping find mentors for a number of staff.
 As a result of this Nikoi has tremendous staff loyalty and a very high staff retention (annual staff turnover over the last three years has averaged less than 10%).

 Another contribution to the local community is the organizing of a twice yearly Coastal Clean Up event.
 This is organised together with the Ministry of Education and includes more than 120 children from 3 schools.
 The event is held not only to educate and increase the awareness regarding plastic and ocean pollution but also to help revive the traditional culture by showcasing dance, music and the racing of jongs (model sailing boats).
-Other coastal clean ups have been organised in conjunction with groups such a Seven Clean Seas.
+Other coastal clean ups have been organised in conjunction with groups such as Seven Clean Seas.
 Many of our staff have volunteered to help and organise these activities.
 During the pandemic when staff were furloughed Seven Clean Seas paid our staff a daily wage for these clean ups.

-The most significant impact that Nikoi has had on the local has been through the establishment of The Island Foundation to work with the local community on Bintan and neighbouring islands to help them to help themselves.
+The most significant impact that Nikoi has had on the local community has been through the establishment of The Island Foundation.
 The focus of the Foundation's effort has been to establish a network of learning centres so that the local children can be taught a curriculum that helps them to embrace the 4Cs (Confidence, Creativity, Collaboration, Critical Thinking).
 Education was identified by the village leaders as their most pressing need.
 In addition to education TIF has helped to develop programs to teach adults English and IT, health, nutrition, football, sanitation and arts and crafts.
 As these programs have been developed TIF has sought to hand them back to the villagers.
 Education remains the core focus of the efforts of the Foundation.